Trump launches black outreach effort for 2020

 ATLANTA (AP) — During the 2016 campaign, candidate Donald Trump stood in front of largely white crowds and asked black voters to consider, “What the hell do you have to lose?”

-Four years later, the president has a new message for black voters: Look what I’ve delivered.
+Trump offered that same message Friday as he launched a black voters coalition in Atlanta, Georgia.
+While Trump’s campaign had said his message would focus on his record and gains for black Americans under his watch, Trump instead spent most of his time demonizing Democrats and appearing to try to pit minority voters against immigrants.

-Trump and his campaign launched a new “Black Voices for Trump” outreach initiative in Atlanta on Friday dedicated to “recruiting and activating Black Americans in support of President Trump,” according to the campaign.
-Much of that effort will focus on highlighting ways that African Americans have benefited from the Trump economy, according to advisers.
+“The Democrats have let you down,” Trump told the crowd of several hundred supporters, including several who wore red “BLACK LIVES MAGA” hats.
+“They’ve dismissed you.
+They’ve hurt you.
+They’ve sabotaged you for far too long.”

-“The support we’re getting from the African American community has been overwhelming,” Trump told the crowd, which included supporters wearing red “BLACK LIVES MAGA” hats.
+Trump spoke at the launch of a new “Black Voices for Trump” outreach initiative dedicated to “recruiting and activating Black Americans in support of President Trump,” according to the campaign.

-He predicted victory in 2020, and said, “We’re going to do it with a groundswell of support from hardworking African American patriots.”
+Trump predicted he would win reelection in 2020 with “a groundswell of support from hardworking African American patriots.”

-That prediction is met with skepticism from critics, however, given Trump’s consistently dismal approval rating with black voters, who overwhelmingly disapprove of the job he’s doing.
+Such prediction have been met with skepticism from critics, however, given Trump’s consistently dismal approval rating with black voters.

-Trump has spent much of the last four years engaged in racially charged attacks, going after minority members of Congress, claiming “no human being” would want to live in rat “infested,” majority-minority Baltimore and claiming that there were “very fine people on both sides” of the deadly Charlottesville protest against white supremacists.
+Trump has spent much of the last four years engaged in racially charged attacks, going after minority members of Congress, claiming “no human being” would want to live in “rodent infested,” majority-minority Baltimore and insisting there were “very fine people on both sides” of the deadly Charlottesville protest against white supremacists.

 Shortly after landing in Georgia on Friday, Trump retweeted a call from one black supporter for submissions for a “#MAGACHALLENGE” competition featuring Trump-friendly rap songs.
 Trump said he would be announcing the winners and inviting them to the White House to meet with him and perform.

 “I think black Americans are not the audience for these outreach efforts,” said Theodore Johnson, a senior fellow at the Brennan Center for Justice who is an expert in race and politics.
-While Trump might be able to maintain the low level of black support he received in 2016, or perhaps expand it by one or two points, he sees little evidence the president can change many minds.
+While Trump might be able to maintain the low level of black support he received in 2016, or perhaps expand it by 1 or 2 points, Johnson sees little evidence the president can change many minds.

-“I think this is not going to move the needle at all,” Johnson said.
+“I think this is not going to move the needle at all,” he said.

 Before launching the new effort, Trump met with supporters at a fundraiser that was expected to raise about $3.5 million for a joint committee benefiting the Republican National Committee, the Trump campaign and the campaign of Sen. David Perdue, R-Ga.
 Nearby, a small group of protesters chanted, “Lock him up!”